jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ### Terminology
 - The "host" environment refers to the instance of vscode that that says "Extension Development Host" in the title bar, i.e. the instance that is spawned by clicking the run button in the extension source code project.
-- The "source" environment refers to the instance of vscode that contains the behave-vsc source code.
+- The "source" environment refers to the instance of vscode that contains the Behave VSC source code.

 ---
 ### Debugging with the example projects